 Breakfast Included: 7 Lunches Included: 2 Dinner Included:

 Hola!
 Bienvenido a Sevilla.
 Welcome to Seville.
 There are no activities planned during the day, so you may arrive at any time before the important welcome meeting at 7 pm.
 If you do have time beforehand, take the opportunity to visit Barrio Santa Cruz – with its multicultural history, it is a great place to start.
 This neighbourhood was designed in medieval times to provide a shaded space from the Andalucian heat.
+Our hotel in Seville is centrally located near the Alcazar Gardens, so it's a perfect base for your explorations.
 After your welcome meeting, take an orientation walk around the close neighbourhood and then why not head out for a dinner with your group (at your own cost), where you’ll have a chance to sample some local tapas.

 Have an easy morning before heading on an orientation walk with your leader.
-Explore the maze of narrow cobblestoned streets and sun-speckled squares in Barrio Santa Cruz and El Centro.
-In your free time it is recommended to visit a Catedral de Sevilla – a UNESCO World Heritage Site, the third largest cathedral in the world, housing Christopher Columbus’ elevated tomb.
-Another great site to visit is the lovely botanical gardens in Maria Luisa Park and the incomparable Plaza de Espana.
-Visits to Seville's magnificent Alcazar Palace – one of the country’s most impressive and historic monuments and Giralda Tower are both highly recommended.
+Explore the maze of narrow cobblestoned streets and sun-speckled squares in Barrio Santa Cruz, also known as the Jewish Quarter, and El Centro.
+Pass by the grand gothic-style Catedral de Sevilla, the burial site of Christopher Columbus, the Giralda, built as a minaret for the Great Mosque of Seville, and the magnificent Alcazar Palace, one of the country’s most impressive and historic monuments.
+The afternoon is yours to explore these sites further – the gardens of the Alcazar Palace are particularly impressive.
 Tonight, you can join the Sevillanos (Seville locals) and soak up the ambience of the city as it comes alive after dark.
-The locals usually dine late, so embrace the local schedule.
-Perhaps round off your evening with an optional flamenco show; your guide will offer you some history of this unique dance style.
+The locals usually dine late, so embrace their schedule.
+Perhaps round off your evening with an optional flamenco show; your leader will offer you some history of this unique dance style.